 - Documentation of compliance by 4-H Clubs and Groups with EEO, ADA guidelines, and Civil Rights laws.

-Wisconsin 4-H Clubs and Groups Charter Application is to be completed online by November 1st.
+Wisconsin 4-H Club and Group Charter Application will be posted August 1 and must be completed online by November 1.

 - If you need to submit a paper Charter Application instead of the online version, please contact your local Extension office.